volumio/docs/docs/03_Plugin_System/02_Writing_A_Plugin.md

 * licence: use any licence, you're not bound to GPL here
 * dependencies: indicate the node modules this plugin requres, to avoid yourself the extra hassle of 2 different zip files for x86 and ARM, try to choose node modules that don't need to be compiled or rely on external dependencies
 * make sure to indicate propery the pretty name, icon and plugin type.
 The more straightforward, the better
+* version, this is used to keep track of version and request for updates if new versions are found
+* boot priority, accepts a numerical value from 1 to 10.
+Useful if you need to start your plugin after one another.
+1 means it is started first, 10 means it will be started at last.

 #### Uninstall.sh
 Bash file.
 As install file MUST be executable.
 Here you will basically revert what you did in the install.sh file .